Rush expected as Wof amnesty ends

 "The big message to the public is to expect delays but don’t delay.
 Get in, book a time ... to have the comfort of knowing that your car will get inspected."

-"I am telling people ... it is OK to drive around because it’s not being policed until October.
-As for the ones that wait until October, it might be a different story for them."

-In Oamaru, Hiway Autos owner Michael Corder said his workshop had been going through a lull after a chaotic few weeks following the Alert Level 4 lockdown.
+Oamaru Hiway Autos owner Michael Corder said his workshop had been going through a lull after a chaotic few weeks following the alert level 4 lockdown.

 "We went hammer and tongs after lockdown for the first three months ... it was absolute chaos."